-It's service with a smile at the area's premier marina on the St. Lawrence River located at Marker 72.
-It's the perfect stopover or long term stay between Quebec and the world famous 1000 Islands Region.
+It's service with a smile at the area's premiere marina on the St. Lawrence River located at Marker 72.
+It's the perfect stopover or long-term stay between Quebec and the world famous 1000 Islands Region - ranked as one of the most beautiful marinas along the St. Lawrence River.
 On shore, Crysler Beach is just minutes away by car or by our miniature train, The Moccasin (Sponsored by BMO), which stops en route to the award-winning Upper Canada Village.

 Whet your appetite for the open water and try kayaking, canoeing, water skiing or water tubing and bike rentals or enjoy a snack and drink at the licensed Marker 72 Dockside Patio featuring live entertainment.

-The Marina boasts such amenities as transient and seasonal slips accomadating boats up to 120 feet, a fuel service dock, a well stocked retail store, secure vehicle and trailer parking, an exclusive private beach, winter storage and shrink wrapping services.
-This year, 55 more slips have been added to accomodate boaters...and there's one waiting for you!
+The Marina boasts such amenities as transient and seasonal slips accomadating boats up to 120 feet, a fuel service dock, a well stocked retail store, secure vehicle and trailer parking, an exclusive private beach, indoor and outdoor winter storage and shrink wrapping services.

 Crysler Park Marina offers top notch services and facilities to our guests.
 Some of the services and facilities you can expect to find include: